pthom/imgui_bundle/tutorial/gpt_presentation.md

 ===========================================================================

 I solved the issues on my side.
+The default font size is 14, and the images show correctly.

 Here is what I did:

 * Switched to npm + modules
 Here is my package.json: